prg-grp/website/_members/salvaneschi.md

 ## Short Bio

 I got my PhD from Dipartimento di Elettronica e Informazione at Politecnico di Milano, under the supervision of Prof. Carlo Ghezzi.
-My doctoral dissertation focuses on context-oriented programming and language-level techniques for adaptive software.Visiting Ph.D. student, Fall 2011, Massachusetts Institute of Technology, Computer Science and Artificial Intelligence Laboratory, Supervisor: Prof. Barbara Liskov.
-Visiting Ph.D. student, Spring 2011, Technical University of Darmstadt, Computer Engineering Department, Supervisor: Prof. Mira Mezini.
-I’ve been an assistant professor at TU Darmstadt until fall 2020.
+My doctoral dissertation focuses on context-oriented programming and language-level techniques for adaptive software.
+I've been a visiting researcher at MIT CSAIL under the supervision of Prof. Barbara Liskov.
+I was an assistant professor at TU Darmstadt until Fall 2020.